aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/imagesaveoptions/saveformat/_index.md

 title: ImageSaveOptions.SaveFormat
 linktitle: SaveFormat
 second_title: Aspose.Words for .NET API Reference
-description: ImageSaveOptions property.
+description: ImageSaveOptions SaveFormat property.
 Specifies the format in which the rendered document pages or shapes will be saved if this save options object is used.
 Can be a raster Tiff Png Bmp Jpeg or vector Emf Svg in C#.
 type: docs
 weight: 130
 url: /net/aspose.words.saving/imagesaveoptions/saveformat/